EngineerSmith/AppleCake/README.md

 end

 function love.keypressed(key)
-  appleCake.mark("Key Pressed", {key=key}) -- Adds a mark every time a key is pressed, with the key as an argument end
+  appleCake.mark("Key Pressed", "p", {key=key}) -- Adds a mark every time a key is pressed, with the key as an argument end
 ```
 ## Viewing AppleCake